zfsonlinux/zfs-auto-snapshot/README.md

     make systemd
     ```

-2. optionally edit `zfs-auto-snapshot-frequent.timer` to snapshot more often and `zfs-auto-snapshot-frequent.service` to keep more snapshots by:
+2. optionally edit `zfs-auto-snapshot-frequent.timer` to snapshot more often and `zfs-auto-snapshot-frequent.service` to keep more snapshots by (dont forget to `systemctl daemon-reload`):

     ```
     cp /lib/systemd/system/zfs-auto-snapshot-frequent.timer /usr/systemd/system/